GB49/GABB/README.md

 Graphics relies on ggplot2, ggplotify, ggforce and ggpubr packages.

-Created GABB plots are saved as grob/ggplot objects, so, users can modify them with classic ggplot2 options.
+Created GABB plots for RDA and PCA with multiple options :
-- Creation of barycenters and confidence intervall ellipses based on up to 3 factors
+- Displaying the PCA individual with barycenters and confidence intervall ellipses calculated on up to 3 factors
-- Displaying of the heatmap of PCA variable parameters correlation with dimensions
+- Displaying of the heatmap of PCA variable desired parameters (correlation, contribution, cos2, coordinates) correlation with dimensions
 - Displaying of the RDA table analysis
 - ...

+Created graphics are saved as grob/ggplot objects, so, users can modify them with classic ggplot2 options.

 ## Installation